wink-link/winklink-doc/docs/automation.md

 ```

 ::: warning
-Your node account must have enough TRX tokens for contract calls.
-You can apply testnet tokens at Testnet Faucet.
+The node account must have sufficient TRX tokens for contract calls.
+Testnet tokens can be obtained from the Testnet Faucet.
 :::

 ### Registry Contract